MadScrewdriver/qsketchmetric/docs/how_to_guide/Manual parametrization.rst

           ``width@height``.
 Both width and height are math expressions (see above) where `?` is only allowed for the one of the dimensions.
 For example: `c*3@?` or `?@200*sqrt(20)`.
 For the `?` dimension the renderer will calculate the value to fit the aspect ratio of the entity.

+   ::note
+        Entities on :ref:`VIRTUAL_LAYER` contained in ``INSERT`` entity will not be rendered but they will be taken into account while calculating the width and height of the ``INSERT`` entity.
+This is useful to make calculations easier.

+        For example: To parametrize a part of the ellipse, full ellipse on the :ref:`VIRTUAL_LAYER` can be drawn on top.
+This way by parametrizing the full ellipse the part will be rendered according to the full ellipse size.
+In many scenarios it is easier to parametrize.

    * ``LWPOLILINE``, ``POLYLINE``, ``SPLINE``, ``ELLIPSE``, ``MTEXT`` **etc.**
         - Those entities must be packed into ``INSERT`` entity and parametrized as described above.